bpftrace/bpftrace/docs/reference_guide.md

 Some probe types allow wildcards to match multiple probes, eg, `kprobe:vfs_*`.
 You may also specify multiple attach points for an action block using a comma separated list.

+Quoted strings (eg. `uprobe:"/usr/lib/c++lib.so":foo`) may be used to escape characters in attach point definitions.

 ## 1. `kprobe`/`kretprobe`: Dynamic Tracing, Kernel-Level

 Syntax: